Ian Shugart: Clerk of the Privy Council

 In 2019, Prime Minister Justin Trudeau announced that Shugart would become the 24th clerk of the Privy Council and secretary to the Cabinet – the head of the Public Service – following the resignation of Michael Wernick.

 In 2021, Shugart stepped aside in order to receive cancer treatment.
 Former clerk Janice Charette, Canada's high commissioner to the United Kingdom assumed the role on an interim basis.

+Senate

+Ian Shugart was appointed to the Senate on September 26, 2022, by Prime Minister Justin Trudeau, after a career in government spanning over 40 years.
+Health issues delayed his maiden speech in the upper chamber until June 2023."Last week in this place, many honourable senators spoke about the risks to democracy in our country.
+Today, I would like to add what I hope might be a useful contribution to those observations," Shugart said.
+"I am going to speak about the idea of restraint — an idea, a discipline, that has proven essential in our constitutional and institutional development."

 Retirement

-Shugart resigned in 2022 and Charette assumed the role of clerk.
+In 2022 Shugart retired and Janice Charette assumed the role of clerk.

-He joined the University of Toronto's Munk School of Global Affairs and Public Policy in May 2022 as a part-time professor.
+Shugart joined the University of Toronto's Munk School of Global Affairs and Public Policy in May 2022 as a part-time professor.

-Political career

-On September 26, 2022, the Prime Minister's Office announced that Shugart had been appointed to represent Ontario in the Senate of Canada.
+On September 26, 2022, Shugart was sworn in as a member of the King's Privy Council for Canada.

+Death

+Ian Shugart died on October 25, 2023, at the age of 66.
+His death was announced in the Senate that same day.